sabinameche/sabinameche/README.md

 ## Hi there 👋
--I'm an BSC csit student passionate about Python, Django, Web development.
+-I'm an BSC csit student passionate about Python, Django and Web development.
 -I’m learning web development,APIs step-by-step.
 -Looking for internship opportunities to grow my skills and work on real-world projects.